dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 sophisticated technology to support us in our endeavor this time around:
 Bitcoin.

-While Bitcoin is both a social and a monetary phenomenon, it is also a technological one.
-Again, I would argue that the intersection of many disciplines is what makes Bitcoin so special.
-However, I would also argue that Bitcoin’s technology is endlessly fascinating in its own right.

 Solving problems in a radically decentralized and adversarial environment requires unique solutions to problems which would otherwise be trivial.
 Bitcoin relies on strong cryptography to solve these problems, at least if looked at